Ultrasound Matrix Imaging-Part I: The focused reflection matrix, the F-factor and the role of multiple scattering: Discussion

-\al{In \mat{the second paper of the series}~\cite{lambert_ieee}, we present a matrix approach for aberration correction in \textit{in vivo} ultrasound imaging.
-An important aspect of that study is the use of $F$ to map the resolution of the image at each step of the aberration correction process.}
+\al{In \mat{the second paper of the series}~\cite{lambert_ieee}, we present a matrix approach to aberration correction for \textit{in vivo} ultrasound imaging of a gallbladder.
+An important aspect of that study is the use of $F$ to map the resolution of the image at each step of the aberration correction process.
+Again, numerical simulations are used \lc{to} validate the whole process and the measured $F$-factor is shown to be in agreement with its ground truth value.}